Chart Color Schemes

 Lightning Ridge has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a 2022 base year, and NSW State Government's SA2 level projections where necessary, with a 2021 base year.
-Looking ahead, projections indicate an overall population decline by 514 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 85 and over age group, projected to increase by 22 individuals.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, over this period, projections indicate a decline in overall population.
+The area's population is expected to decline by 514 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 22 people.

 Frequently Asked Questions - Population